SJg00/heroku_deploy/heroku.md

 ```
 Anyway, here is the two things you will need to add to your project:

-Add a Procfile in the project root
+Add a Procfile in the project root.

 Add requirements.txt file with all the requirements in the project root
 > Note that requirements are already in project root, bellow is explained how they looks if you don't have them.